Deadline: October 5, 2023

-Applications are open for the Harvard Radcliffe Fellowship Program 2022/2023.
-Radcliffe fellows are exceptional scientists, writers, scholars, public intellectuals, practitioners, and artists whose work is making a difference in their professional fields and in the larger world.
+Applications are open for the Harvard Radcliffe Fellowship 2024/2025.
+The Radcliffe Fellowship Program awards 50 fellowships each academic year.
+Radcliffe fellows are exceptional scientists, writers, scholars, public intellectuals, and artists whose work is making a difference in their professional fields and in the larger world.

 Applicants in the humanities and social sciences must:

 - Have received their doctorate (or appropriate terminal degree) in the area of their proposed project at least two years prior to their appointment as a fellow (December 2022 for the 2024-25 fellowship year).

 - Have published a monograph or at least two articles in refereed journals or edited collections.

 - Have received their doctorate in the area of the proposed project at least two years prior to their appointment as a fellow (December 2022 for the 2024-25 fellowship year).

 - Have published at least five articles in refereed journals.
 Most science, engineering, and math fellows have published dozens of articles.

 Applicants in the creative arts must meet discipline-specific eligibility requirements, as outlined below: